bitemyapp/bloodhound/README.md

   aggs :: a -> Maybe AggregationResults
 ```

-You can use the function to get any nested results, if there were any.
-For example, if there were a nested terms aggregation keyed to "age" in a TermsResult named , you would call
+You can use the `aggs` function to get any nested results, if there
+were any.
+For example, if there were a nested terms aggregation keyed
+to "age" in a TermsResult named `termresult` , you would call `aggs
+termresult >>= toTerms "age"`

 #### Terms Aggregation